programminghistorian/jekyll/lessons/working-with-web-pages.md

 recognize the building blocks that allow us to make this program do what we want it to do.

-url, response, and webContent are all variables that we have named ourselves.
+*url*, *response*, and *webContent* are all variables that we have named ourselves.

-url holds the URL of the web page that we want to download.
+*url* holds the URL of the web page that we want to download.
 In this case, it is the trial of Benjamin Bowsey.

-On the following line, we call the function urlopen, which is stored in a Python module named `urllib2.py`, and we have asked that function to open the website found at the URL we just specified.
-We then saved the result of that process into a variable named response.
+On the following line, we call the function `urlopen`, which is stored in a Python module named `urllib2.py`, and we have asked that function to open the website found at the URL we just specified.
+We then saved the result of that process into a variable named *response*.
 That variable now contains an open version of the requested website.

-We then use the read method, which we used earlier, to copy the contents of that open webpage into a new variable named webContent.
+We then use the `read` method, which we used earlier, to copy the contents of that open webpage into a new variable named *webContent*.

 Make sure you can pick out the variables (there are 3 of them), the modules (1), the methods (2), and the parameters (1) before you move on.